DG postcode area

 The DG postcode area, also known as the Dumfries and Galloway postcode area, is a group of fifteen postcode districts in south-west Scotland, within fourteen post towns.
 These cover most of Dumfries and Galloway, including Dumfries, Annan, Canonbie, Castle Douglas, Dalbeattie, Gretna, Kirkcudbright, Langholm, Lockerbie, Moffat, Newton Stewart, Sanquhar, Stranraer and Thornhill.
 The DG16 district also extends across the border into Cumbria, England.

+Mail for the DG postcode area is processed at Carlisle Mail Centre, along with mail for the CA postcode area.

 Coverage

 The approximate coverage of the postcode districts: